 But the history of chatbots is full of characters.
 Some hold successes, others hold failures.
 All hold an integral advancement or lesson that shaped modern bots.

 Mitsuku is a general chatbot — designed for fun and entertainment.
-Her development began in 2005, long before some of the other entries in this countdown.
+Her development began in 2005, long before some of the other characters in this compiliation.
 But Mitsuku is the first on this chatbot history countdown due to her more recent successes.

 Tay – 2016

 Tay entered Twitter in 2016.
 The idea was that she would learn from the people that interacted with her.
 And she did.

 Unfortunately, these people taught her inflammatory phrases, offensive content and inappropriate language.
 As a result, Tay left Twitter.

 Tay isn’t a high point in chatbot history.
 But her failures (or indeed, catastrophic success) shaped the furtherance of the field.

 The lesson was learned: chatbots have no moral compass.
 Tay highlighted the need for us to monitor our chatbots, and determine right from wrong for them.

 Siri (2010) and Alexa (2015) are both examples of successful, voice-controlled chatbots.
 They also represent a move away from traditional, text-based bots.